maciejb2k/chronlife/README.md

 ./bin/dev
 ```

+If you want to change the locale of the application, you can do it by changing the `I18n.locale` value in the `config/initializers/locale.rb` file.
+Remember to reset and seed the database again after changing the locale, if you want to see the data in the new language.

 ## Design

 I've came up with the design of this application by myself.
 I am not using any tools like Figma to create UI.
 I'm just creating the design on the fly.
 While working by myself, [I really like this approach](https://world.hey.com/dhh/design-for-the-web-without-figma-4bc3a218).